Xeio/BagUtil/README.md

 * Item must be unranked (no levels and no XP)
 * 1 and 2 pip Extraordinary items will be sold, but they will after all other items (and be available in buyback)

+There are also right click options on each button related to Tokyo container items:

+Right clicking "Open" will provide an option to delete all Tokyo container clothing items.

+Right clicking "Sell" provides an option to sell all unbound Tokyo container gadgets less than Legendary quality.